Bass-Ninja/SecureBank/README.md

 The setup script:

-- Creates and trusts an ASP.NET development certificate
+- Ensures a trusted ASP.NET development certificate is available
-- Exports the certificate used by Kestrel
+- Exports it for use by Kestrel
 - Creates the certificate and private key used by Nginx
 - Generates the local `.env` containing the certificate password